rfortherestofus/api-food-asset-map/README.md

 # API Community Food Asset Mapping Project

-This repository holds the code for a project developing a map of food assets for the San Francisco Bay Area Asian Pacific Islander (API) community.
+This repository holds the code for a project developing a map of food assets for the Area Asian Pacific Islander (API) community in the City of San Francisco.

 # Process